 Clay and I are looking forward to the BFI this month.
 What I like about the BFI is it’s a different style of roping that plays into the hand of consistency.
 There’s a longer score, and we rope bigger, stronger steers.
 Rodeo roping has a lot of luck of the draw involved.
 The best ropers still win at the BFI, but your more consistent ropers have the upper hand over the gunslingers.
 You also need a good horse that can score and really run.
 It used to be that if you could knock six steers down you were going to win something.
 Nowadays, you have to be a little more aggressive, but you still have to get them all caught.
 Fundamentals are a big factor at the BFI.

 Roping shows no favors to anybody.
 I don’t care if you’re Speedy Williams or Joe Blow.
-It still comes down to hard work, horsepower and horsemanship.
+It still comes down to hard work, horses and horsemanship.
 If you’re willing to work hard and sacrifice, anyone can get to the highest level.
 But if you lose your good horse or your mojo, there’s someone there to replace you at any given moment.
 Somewhere along the line, you need that break—that great horse, that great steer at the George Strait or to win it all at the BFI.
 It’s all about securing your spot financially for another year, whatever that means.
 It’s like playing Texas Hold ’em.
 If you aren’t drawing the cards, you have a decision to make.
 Do you try to stay in the game, or do you take the chance and go all-in?
 This is a tough industry to survive in year in and year out.
 There’s tons of sacrifice, and the guys who stay on top are doing things right the most.
 You’re always turning over every stone to find the next Barney, Scooter or Butterbean.
 I buy and sell horses, give lessons—whatever it takes to survive.
 My main priority at this point in my life is being home as much as I can with my family.